 8.11.
 Division of Meeting Surplus Revenue: Due to specific organizational variances, the WFUMB may negotiate an alternate agreement with the host society.
-Ideally, this activity will take place by the time the contract is awarded.
-If an alternate agreement is not made with the host society, the division of the meeting surplus revenue shall be as follows:
+This activity will take place by the time the contract is awarded.

 8.12.
 If the Federation Congress is held at the same time as the normally scheduled meeting of the host organization, there shall be established a minimum level of surplus to be guaranteed to the host organization.

 8.12.1.
 The guaranteed minimum surplus shall be determined in the following manner:

 (a) Averaging the surplus of the host organization’s annual meeting over the four year period prior to the joint conference, (b) Averaging the paid attendance (includes member/non-member, resident/non-resident of host organization/ country) at the host organization’s annual meeting over the four year period prior to the joint conference, (c) Averaging the number of commercial exhibit booth spaces at the host organization’s annual meeting over the four year period prior to the joint conference.

 8.12.2.
 This information is to be used in the following way to determine the minimum guaranteed surplus to the host organization: